 30 Jun WAYWARD BUS – NOOSA TO SYDNEY VIA COAST

 A ROAD TRIP WITH COAST WALK OPTIONS

 Take a ‘Wayward Bus’ road-trip along NSW’s spectacular North Coast travelling leisurely between Noosa and Sydney over 6 days & 5 nights.
 If you’re a keen coast walker, we can do drop offs and pick ups to give the chance to trek up to 90 kms of coastline.

 Byron Bay and Coffs Harbour are featured stops – both are 2 night stays.
 Along the way, there’s time in Pokolbin (Hunter Valley), historic villages, river towns, galleries and bookstores, and a mix of back roads and highway.

 As well as Noosa, travellers can start in Brisbane, Gold Coast, Brunswick Heads or Byron Bay.
 At the southern end, travellers can choose to finish a day earlier in Newcastle.

 The trip is part of a ‘slow-tours’ series, proposed to run in a 30-day circuit every month: Noosa – Sydney – Adelaide – Broken Hill – Noosa.
-We’re planning to run a trial through February 2021, then take a break before stepping up to a continual service from mid-2021.
+We’re planning to run a trial through July 2021, then taking a break before stepping up to a continual service.

 WAYWARD BUS & COVID 19: